MIPS 2023: Key Information for EHR Vendors

 Will be scored on a 1-10 scale.
 Measures failing any of these criteria will earn 0 points for larger practices and 3 points for small practices.

-As mentioned at the start of this blog when we discussed MVPs, CMS is shifting towards a specialty-focused orientation for the Quality Payment Program.
-At Dynamic Health IT (DHIT), we are working to keep our Strategic Partners ahead of this shift with our Qualified Registry and our ONC-certified Cures Update 2023 version of CQMsolution.
+As outlined in our earlier discussion of MVPs, CMS is transitioning toward a specialty-focused approach for the Quality Payment Program.
+At Dynamic Health IT (DHIT), we are committed to positioning our Strategic Partners ahead of this transformation through our comprehensive Qualified Registry and our ONC-certified Cures Update 2023 version of CQMsolution.

 We support quality measures for various medical specialties, including radiology, oncology, behavioral health, primary care and others.
 Our annual CQMsolution updates keep you up-to-date with measure changes.
 Stay tuned for future blogs on MVPs and FHIR-based CQMs.